daBONDi/ansible-role-win-printer/README.md

 ## Requirements

-- Ensure setprinter.exe is under files directory
+- Ensure setprinter.exe is under files directory!
   - Download it from Windows 2003 Server Resource Kit
 - Ensure Windows Printing Service Feature is installed, see rol: **win-print-service**
 - Ensure the Drivers are already preinstalled, see role: **win-printer-driver**